oracle-livelabs/oci/peoplesoft-fullstack-dr/switchover-plan/switchover-plan.md

 ## Task 7: Customize the Switchover plan - Add Elastic Search and Kibana Services Boot-up Scripts

 1. Click on Add group.
+Provide a name to the group as Start Elastic Search & Kibana Services.

   ![add plan group](./images/phoenix-plangroup-add.png)